xJulaies/Su4u/README.md

 ## Known Next Steps

-- Verify the sign-in redirect behavior for the splat route.
+- Fix the sign-in redirect on GitHub Pages.
+Until then, users must manually return to the main page after logging in.
 - Decide whether to keep only `/sign-in/$` or add a normal `/sign-in` entry route.
 - Improve the dashboard beyond the current placeholder.
 - Add a dashboard link that only appears for signed-in users.